Schleswig-Holstein: Geography

 Schleswig-Holstein lies on the base of Jutland Peninsula between the North Sea and the Baltic Sea.
 Strictly speaking, "Schleswig" refers to the German Southern Schleswig (Südschleswig or Landesteil Schleswig, Sydslesvig), whereas Northern Schleswig is in Denmark (South Jutland County, Region of Southern Denmark).
 The state of Schleswig-Holstein further consists of Holstein, as well as Lauenburg and the formerly independent city of Lübeck.

 Schleswig-Holstein borders Denmark (Southern Denmark) to the north, the North Sea to the west, the Baltic Sea to the east, and the German states of Lower Saxony, Hamburg, and Mecklenburg-Vorpommern to the south.
 In the western part of the state, the lowlands have virtually no hills.
 The North Frisian Islands, as well as almost all of Schleswig-Holstein's North Sea coast, form the Schleswig-Holstein Wadden Sea National Park (Nationalpark Schleswig-Holsteinisches Wattenmeer), which is the largest national park in Central Europe.

 The Baltic Sea coast in the east of Schleswig-Holstein is marked by bays, fjords, and cliff lines.
 Rolling hills (the highest elevation is the Bungsberg at 168 m) and many lakes are found, especially in the eastern part of Holstein called the Holstein Switzerland and the former Duchy of Lauenburg (Herzogtum Lauenburg).
 The longest river besides the Elbe is the Eider.
-Schleswig-Holstein has the lowest quota of forest covered area, it is only 11.0% (national average 32.0%), which is even lower than in the city-states of Hamburg and Bremen.
+Among the states of Germany, Schleswig-Holstein has the least area covered by forest, 11%, which is less than in the city-states of Hamburg and Bremen.
+(The national average is 32%).

 The German Islands of Sylt, Föhr, Pellworm, Amrum, Heligoland and Fehmarn are part of Schleswig-Holstein, with the latter being the largest and the only Island of Schleswig-Holstein located on the east coast.
 Heligoland is Germany's only high-sea island.